-- 1. Number and extent of rills: Rills none to rare, a few may be expected on steeper slopes and in areas recently subject to intense summer rainfall. - 2.
-Presence of water flow patterns: Water flow patterns rare, but may be evident in areas recently subject to intense summer rainfall and on steeper slopes. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are rare with occurrence typically limited to areas within water flow patterns.
+1. Number and l extent of rills: Rills are i none to rare.
+Surface ro ock fragments armor the surface

+- 2. Presence of water flow patterns: Water flow patterns none to rare and may be evident in areas recently subject to intense summer rainfall. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none to rare with occurrence typically limited to areas within water flow patterns.

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground to 15%; surface rock fragments >70%; shrub canopy to 20%; basal area for perennial herbaceous plants <5%.
-5. Number of gullies and erosion associated with gullies: None 6.
+4. moss, plant canopy are not bare ground): Bare Ground up to 20%, depending on amount of surface rock fragments 5.
+Number of gullies and erosion associated with gullies: None 6.
 Extent of wind scoured, blowouts and/or depositional areas: None 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length (<10 ft) during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during catastrophic events.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+Persistent litter (large woody material) will remain in place except during large rainfall events.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 1 to 3 in interspaces and 3 to 6 under canopy.
 (To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically weak, thin platy.
-Soil surface colors are light and soils are typified by an ochric epipedon.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically moderate, very thick platy.
+Soil surface colors are yellowish-brown and soils are typified by an ochric epipedon.
 Organic matter of the surface 2 to 3 inches is less than 1 percent.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse shrub canopy, surface rock, and associated litter break raindrop impact.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Platy or massive sub-surface horizons, or subsoil argillic horizons are not to be interpreted as co ompacted layers. ------------------- ------------------
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse shrub canopy and associated litter provide some protection from raindrop impact.
+Perennial herbaceous plants slow runoff and increase infiltration.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+Platy or subangular blocky structure is not to be interpreted as compacted layers.